 When you're trying to save calories on your adult beverages, go with 80 proof liquor.
-A 1.5-ounce serving of 80 proof vodka, gin, rum or whiskey has 75 calories, while the same serving of 100 proof has 90 calories.
-That 15-calorie difference may not seem like much.
-But if you have one drink of the 100 proof liquor every day for a year, the extra 15 calories may turn into an added 1 1/2 pounds.
-All calories count when you're trying to lose, especially empty calories from liquor.
+A 1.5-ounce serving of 80 proof vodka, gin, rum or whiskey has 97 calories, while the same serving of 90 proof contains 110 calories and 100 proof has 124 calories.
+These calorie differences may not seem like much, but all calories count when you're trying to lose, especially empty calories from liquor.

 Calories in Drink Mixers

-If you can't drink your liquor without one of your favorite mixers, consider instead a glass of light beer or wine.
-A 12-ounce light beer has 110 calories, and a 5-ounce glass of white or red wine contains 100 to 105 calories.
-Be careful with sweet dessert wines, however, which pack more than 300 calories per 5-ounce serving.
-Dry dessert wines are a little better, but still not low-cal at 200 calories per 5-ounce serving.
+If you can't drink your liquor without one of your favorite mixers, consider one of the lowest calorie alcohol options, such as a glass of light beer or wine.
+Although regular beer contains approximately 150 calories, a 12-ounce light beer has closer to 68 calories, and a 5-ounce glass of white or red wine contains 120 to 125 calories.
+Be careful with sweet dessert wines, however, which pack more calories than their red and white counterparts.